Minseo (singer): Early life and education

 Minseo was born on April 9, 1996.
 She liked to sing, joining a children's choir and participating in various children's song festivals.
 She spent her childhood in difficult financial circumstances after middle school.
-Since she was 15, she prepared to be in a girl group with Eunha, SinB, and others.
+When she was 15, she started training to be in a girl group with Eunha, SinB, and others.
 However, Minseo left the company when she was 18.

 Minseo graduated from the Practical Music Department at Ahyeon Industrial Information School.
 In 2015, Minseo entered the Practical Music Department of Hanyang Women's University.
-She attended college under the aid of a national scholarship but took a leave of absence for economic reasons.
+She attended college with financial aid from a national scholarship but took a leave of absence for economic reasons.

 Career

 2015–2017: Pre-debut: Superstar K 7, "Monthly Yoon Jong-shin"

 In 2015, Minseo participated in Superstar K 7.
 On August 20, the Superstar K 7 pre-release video was released and Minseo received public attention.
-In the preliminaries, Minseo passed with positive reviews from judges Yoon Jong-shin, Baek Ji-young and Ailee, saying "you really seem like a female winner candidate."
+In the preliminaries, Minseo passed with positive reviews from judges Yoon Jong-shin, Baek Ji-young, and Ailee.
 In the first round, she sang Park Ji-yoon's "Fantasy" alongside Yoo Yu-min and Lee Ji-hee and was eliminated.
 However, after she was eliminated, she was passed by the judges.
 Minseo sang IU's "The Story Only I Didn't Know" with Gil Min-ji, passing and advancing to the live broadcast finals.
 Minseo advanced past the Top 10 stage with Kang Susie's "Scattered Days".
 For the Top 8 stage, she sang Jang Deok's "Girl and Street Light" and was eliminated.
 After she was eliminated, she was offered the main vocalist position in a girl group from a number of agencies.
 She was also offered an appearance on Produce 101.